-Maestro Jean-Sébastien Vallée is an internationally recognized scholar and pedagogue.
-Dr. Vallée is Director of Choral Studies and Chair of the Conducting Area at the Schulich School of Music of McGill University in Montréal.
-Prior to his appointment at McGill University, he served as Director of Choral Studies at California State University in Los Angeles, and was on the choral faculty of the University of Redlands.
+Canadian-American conductor Jean-Sébastien Vallée is an internationally recognized conductor, scholar, and pedagogue.
+Dr. Vallée is Associate Professor of Music, Director of Choral Studies, and Coordinator of the Ensembles & Conducting Area at the Schulich School of Music of McGill University in Montréal.
+In addition, Maestro Vallée is Director of the renowned choir of the church of St. Andrew & St. Paul in Montréal, and Music Director of the Ottawa Choral Society.
+Prior to his appointment at McGill University, he served as Director of Choral Studies at California State University, Los Angeles and was on the choral faculty of the University of Redlands.

 Ensembles under his direction have toured throughout Europe and North America, performed for the American Choral Directors Association and the California Music Educators conferences, and were awarded first and second places at the San Luis Obispo International Choral Competition in 2011.
 In 2015, Maestro Vallée was the runner-up for the American Prize in Choral Conducting.
 Dr. Vallée holds degrees from Laval University, Sherbrooke University, the University of California, Santa Cruz, and a doctorate in conducting from the University of Illinois at Urbana-Champaign.